clearlinux/clear-linux-documentation/source/multiboot.rst

-The Clearlinux image can be downloaded from `*https://download.clearlinux.org/releases/* <https://download.clearlinux.org/releases/>`__ where you can find all the versions and flavors of images, choose a recent one and the installer flavor which contains installer software and sizes around 300Mb.
+The Clearlinux image can be downloaded from `*https://download.clearlinux.org/releases/* <https://download.clearlinux.org/releases/>`__ where you can find all the versions and flavors of images.
+Choose a recent one and the installer flavor which contains installer software and sizes around 300 MB.

 The Centos image can be found in their homepage, they have 3 flavors:
 DVD, Everything and Minimal, in this case, a Minimal image will be used,